Ki-Insurance/platformtechtest/README.md

 tech test for platform engineers

-1) Using Terraform output the list of cidrs from json response from the file in this directory.
+1) Using Terraform output the list of cidrs from json file in this directory.
 Do not output IPv6 addresses.